 “Information has now been received from the Japanese government through the International Red Cross stating that your son died on 15 August 1942 in a prisoner of war in the Philippine Islands from malaria.

 “I realize the burden of anxiety that has been yours and deeply regret the sorrow this report brings you.
 May the knowledge that he made the supreme sacrifice for his home and country be a source of sustained comfort.

 The Adjutant General”

 After the war, Pvt.
 Bill Peart’s remains were identified and his mother requested that he be returned to the United States.
+His remains arrived in San Francisco on the USAT Sergeant Jack J. Pendleton on January 13, 1949.
 On April 29, 1949, Pvt.
 Bill Peart was reburied at Golden Gate National Cemetery in San Bruno, California, in Section O, Site 1166.